 SSRI homicides are common, and a website exists that has compiled thousands upon thousands of documented occurrences.
 As far as I know (there are most likely a few exceptions), in all cases where a mass school shooting has happened, and it was possible to know the medical history of the shooter, the shooter was taking a psychiatric medication that was known for causing these behavioral changes.
-After each mass shooting, memes illustrating this topic typically circulate online, and the recent events in Texas are no exception.
+After each mass shooting, memes illustrating this topic typically circulate online, and the recent events in Texas [this article was written shortly after the shooting last year] are no exception.

 Oftentimes, “SSRIs cause mass shootings” is treated as just another crazy conspiracy theory.
 However, much in the same way the claim “COVID Vaccines are NOT safe and effective” is typically written off as conspiracy theory, if you go past these labels and dig into the actual data, an abundantly clear and highly concerning picture emerges.